iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> This is of no use if health providers do not turn in the information.
+No.one will actually do it and YES..then there is Hippa..<br> :date: __2020-11-08 16:58:36__

 > I just can't figure out out bc I know as many places as I have been lately I must have had some kind of course contact somewhere and haven't received 1 alert, just everything about it is confusing I don't even know if I'm even logged in correctly or whatever you're supposed to do..
 Hence being clueless<br> :date: __2020-11-08 13:15:03__

 > Don't work<br> :date: __2020-10-29 11:31:00__